Alastair Niven: Booker Prize work and other literary activities

-He was a judge for the Booker Prize in 1994, and for the Man Booker Prize in 2014.
+Niven was a judge for the Booker Prize in 1994, and for the Man Booker Prize in 2014.
 In 2017, Niven argued that allowing American authors to contend for the Booker award would not lead to American dominance, pointing to authors from other countries having won recent international literary awards.
 The following year, he opposed efforts to drop American authors from contention for the Booker Prize.
 In support of the wide international eligibility of applicants, he described "the development of the English language into a number of different Englishes, which can then be compared and contrasted" as "one of the unifying features of the literature."

-In 2000–2001, Niven served on the International Advisory Board of the Raja Rao Award for Literature.
+In 2000–2001, Niven served on the International Advisory Board of the Raja Rao Award for Literature, and he also in 2001 joined the advisory board of Wasafiri magazine (founded in 1984 by Susheila Nasta), for which he was a contributor over many years.
 He was Principal of the King George VI and Queen Elizabeth Foundation of St. Catherine at Cumberland Lodge in Windsor from 2001 to 2013, and "held the unique double of being Director of Literature at the Arts Council of Great Britain (later Arts Council England) for 10 years and Director of Literature at the British Council for four."
 He was president of English PEN from 2003 to 2007, and Chairman of the Commonwealth Writers' Prize.
+He was Associate Director for Education of the non-profit Iraq Britain Business Council (IBBC) for several years after its founding in 2009.

 In the 2012 Birthday Honours, Niven was made a Lieutenant of the Royal Victorian Order (LVO), personally conferred by Queen Elizabeth II.
 He was a jury member for the 2012 DSC Prize for South Asian Literature.

 In 2017, he was Chair of Judges for the Saif Ghobash Banipal Prize for Arabic Literary Translation.

 In 2019, he supported a fundraiser to preserve an antique annotated copy of D. H. Lawrence's Lady Chatterley's Lover used as an exhibit in the famous obscenity trial, R v Penguin Books Ltd. Having written two books about Lawrence, Niven commented: "He has served me well and the least I can do now is help in his hour of need."

+Niven was also a trustee of the Stephen Spender Trust for more than five years.

+As co-chair of the events committee of the English-Speaking Union (ESU), Niven was "in conversation" with notable figures including Jatinder Verma, William Waldegrave, Matthew Rycroft, and Malcolm Rifkind.